jobueh/PUDDING/AnalogFlow.md

     Such answers are **less** than useless.
     **One** *czar of pcells* needs to be volunteered to establish, publish, and maintain
     **RECOMMENDED BEST PRACTICES** about directory structures, instantiation hierarchies, how to include sub-layout cells (parametric or not) into klayout GDS files.
+    **Solution for now:** Import sub-`.gds` schematic files into the top level schematic.
+    * Invariant under various and sundry (and subtly incompatible) library integration schemes:
+      The top level `.gds` file is self-contained.
-* When thinking how to connect reference sources, or using the unit cascoded current source with individual outputs, the I<sub>out</sub> terminal needs space for a `metal2` via.
+* When thinking how to connect digital outputs to the cascode switches,
-  This requires adjustment of the cascode switch layout primitive.
+    * the transistors that switch between VDDA and V<sub>casc,P</sub> should be directly adjacent to the switched sources
+    * the pinout and form factor of the digital logic driving a row of 64 current sources needs to have matching form factor and pinout.
-* Connecting V<sub>bias,p</sub> by poly abutment is *not* just a bad idea because at cryogenic temperatures, poly may become highly resistive.
+* Connecting V<sub>bias,p</sub> by poly abutment is *not* just a bad idea because at cryogenic temperatures, poly may become highly resistive. *(Solved)*
     It is also advantageous to shield the current sources by `metal1`
     * so the connections to the switch/cascode transistors can be routed on top of the current sources without adverse effects on matching.
     * `metal1` density rules are met without random `metal1` fill on the most mismatch sensitive analog transistors.